-Cohen, Ph.D., the author of PLAYFUL PARENTING, is a
+Cohen, Ph.D., the author of PLAYFUL PARENTING and THE OPPOSITE OF WORRY, is a

 licensed psychologist specializing in children's play and play

 therapy.
 In addition to his private therapy practice, he is also